UNCG-CSE/Poststorm_Imagery/docs/cataloging.md

 **Document Updated:** {{ git_revision_date }}

-Once data is downloaded and unpacked, the data can be cataloged in order to more quickly access key information such as GPS data for each image, file size, and date taken to help with statistical and spacial analysis.
+Once data is downloaded and unpacked, the data can be cataloged (`pstorm collect <args>`) in order to more quickly access key information such as GPS data for each image, file size, and date taken to help with statistical and spacial analysis.

 ## Command-Line Quick Reference